machal/cssmine-content/content/css3-text-shadow.md

 ```

-Let's take a look at a live example at
+let’s take a look at a live example at
 [cdpn.io/e/aDLCl](http://cdpn.io/e/aDLCl).

 The `text-shadow` property has a twin: [box-shadow](css3-box-shadow.md).
 Go to